aFunnyStrange/py_unidbg_server/README.md

 JARs are loaded **lazily on first method invocation**, and then **cached and reused** for all subsequent calls.

 **Recommended workflow:**
-1.Download and package all unidbg core JARs.
+1. Download and package all unidbg core JARs.

-2.(Optional) Download additional dependencies such as **Gson** if your Java methods require JSON serialization/deserialization.
+2. (Optional) Download additional dependencies such as **Gson** if your Java methods require JSON serialization/deserialization.

 - **GitHub repository:** https://github.com/google/gson

 - **Maven Central:** https://mvnrepository.com/artifact/com.google.code.gson/gson

 - **How to get the JAR:**
-    1.Check the GitHub releases to find the latest version.
+    1. Check the GitHub releases to find the latest version.

-    2.Go to the Maven Central page and select the desired version.
+    2. Go to the Maven Central page and select the desired version.

-    3.If the version is not listed on the page, you can directly modify the URL to download it, e.g.:
+    3. If the version is not listed on the page, you can directly modify the URL to download it, e.g.:
     ```bash
     https://repo1.maven.org/maven2/com/google/code/gson/gson/<version>/gson-<version>.jar
     ```

-    4.Download the JAR and place it in your project folder.
+    4. Download the JAR and place it in your project folder.

-    5.Add Gson to your project (Maven example):
+    5. Add Gson to your project (Maven example):
     ``` xml
     <dependencies>
         <dependency>